klefevre/iCheckIPA/README.md

+> This project is currently a work in progress

 ## Introduction

-> This project is currently a work in progress <

 iCheckIPA is a tool who check an iOS provisionning profile

 ## Features
 - Check IPA, APP and .mobileprovision files

 ## Compile

-To install depencies : `npm install && bower install` Then : `nw app`
+To install depencies : `npm install && bower install`.
+Then : `nw app`

 ## Contact
 If you want to contact me you can do so via contact@kevinlefevre.com.

 iCheckIPA uses the MIT license, see the LICENSE file.